BQuophi/Document-Understanding-AI-Assistant/README.md

 ## Features

 - **Document Processing**: Extracts and preprocesses content from PDF and TXT files.
-- **AI-Powered Question Answering**: Utilizes Claude 3 Opus model to provide context-aware responses based on document content.
+- **AI-Powered Question Answering**: Utilizes one of the Claude models to provide context-aware responses based on document content.
 - **Vector Search**: Implements FAISS for efficient retrieval of relevant document sections.
 - **Interactive UI**: Streamlit-based web interface for easy file upload and question asking.
 - **Feedback Mechanism**: Allows users to rate answers and provide improvement suggestions.